 - If they need to add a new connector or functionality, such as video files, how easily are you able to do that?

-Foundational.
-While other groups focus on adding more applications, it is the knowledge management strategy that will ensure that the organisation’s most valuable resource: knowledge.
-During this critical time, ensuring every organisation has access to it is more important than ever.
+While other groups focus on adding more applications, it is the knowledge management strategy that will ensure that the organization’s most valuable resource: knowledge.
+During this critical time, ensuring every organization has access to it is more important than ever.

 - Does your current intranet connect the entire ecosystem of record?
 Are there channels that are left out?